menu

 Ghent Square is an urban neighborhood (based on population density) located in Norfolk, Virginia.

-Ghent Square real estate is primarily made up of small (studio to two bedroom) to large (four, five or more bedroom) apartment complexes/high-rise apartments and single-family homes.
+Ghent Square real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Ghent Square neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics